JesseZhuang/SystemDesign/DDIA/ch09.consistency.consensus/notes.md

 ![](./9-1.linearizability.png)

-Figure 9-1 shows an example of a nonlinearizable sports website.
+Figure 9-1 shows an example of a non-linearizable sports website.
 Alice and Bob are sitting in the same room, both checking their phones to see the outcome of the 2014 FIFA World Cup final.
 Just after the final score is announced, Alice refreshes the page, sees the winner announced, and excitedly tells Bob about it.
 Bob incredulously hits reload on his own phone, but his request goes to a database replica that is lagging, and so his phone shows that the game is still ongoing.

 If Alice and Bob had hit reload at the same time, it would have been less surprising if they had gotten two different query results, because they wouldn’t know at exactly what time their respective requests were processed by the server.
 However, Bob knows that he hit the reload button (initiated his query) after he heard Alice exclaim the final score, and therefore he expects his query result to be at least as recent as Alice’s.
 The fact that his query returned a stale result is a violation of linearizability.